liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

 The default value for *Associated Asset Types* is *All Asset Types*.
 You can fine tune your choices by using the *+* and *-* buttons, which narrows the scope of the vocabulary to specific assets.
-In the screenshot above, notice that the vocabulary `Famous Noses` is configured to be available for Web Content articles and Blog entries, but it is not required.
+In the screenshot above, notice that the vocabulary is configured to be available for Web Content articles and Blog entries, but it is not required.
 It is mandatory, however, for Documents and Media files.

 #### Single and Multi-valued Vocabularies